 The group and this story

-In this trip we are a group of five friends, T, H, V, CJ, and me.
+In this trip we are a group of five friends, T, H, V, CJ, and myself.

-We fly SAS all the way, not because we are a group of Scandinavians, but because our tour operator is, and has arranged the trip for us.
-We do however arrange our days in Moscow and on the train pretty much ourselves, but the stays in Ulanbaatar and Beijing are guided.
+We fly Scandinavian Airlines (SAS) all the way, not because we are a group of Scandinavians, but because our tour operator is, and has arranged the trip for us.
+We do however arrange our days in Moscow and on the train pretty much ourselves, but the stays in Ulaanbaatar and Beijing are guided.

 All chapters in this series